cypress-io/cypress-documentation/content/api/commands/invoke.md

 <Alert type="warn">

 If you chain further methods off of `.invoke()`, it will be called multiple times.
-If the method is not idempotent, treat `.invoke()` like a command, and consider it unsafe to chain further methods.
-You can use [`.end()`](/api/commands/end) to make this extra clear in your test.
+If you only want the method to be called once, treat `.invoke()` like a command, and consider it unsafe to chain further methods.

 </Alert>